vegaprotocol/documentation/docs/concepts/vega-protocol.md

 * [Update market proposal](../tutorials/proposals/update-market-proposal.md): Guide to submitting a proposal to change a market using the command line

 ### Propose a new market
-<<<<<<< HEAD
 Tokenholders can propose new markets, which then need to be voted on by other tokenholders.
 The proposer will need to have at least <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.minProposerBalance" hideName={true} suffix="tokens" />, associated with the public key you're using to propose the market, and staked to a validator.
 Note, this amount is set through the network parameter `governance.proposal.market.minProposerBalance`.

 If the market proposal gets a majority of tokeholder support, then it will be enacted.
 The required majority is defined by the network parameter `governance.proposal.market.required.majority`.
-Tokenholders can propose new markets, which then need to be voted on by other tokenholders.
-If the market proposal gets a majority of tokeholder support, then it will be enacted.
-The required majority is <NetworkParameter frontMatter={frontMatter} param="governance.proposal.market.requiredMajority" hideName={true} />.

-A liquidity commitment is optional when proposing a market, but a market will not enter into continuous trading until its liquidity needs are met.

 To propose a market, you'll need to provide the details required for the market to begin trading right away.
 While some of the fields are free-text, others are constrained by a range set through network parameters, to ensure that the values provided are fit for purpose.